Video Fluoroscopic Swallowing Exam (VFSE)

 Other than medications, you may be instructed to not eat or drink anything for several hours before your procedure.

-You will also be asked to refrain from smoking or chewing gum prior to the exam.
+You may also be asked to refrain from smoking or chewing gum prior to the exam.

 Women should always inform their physician and x-ray technologist if there is any possibility that they are pregnant.
 Many imaging tests are not performed during pregnancy so as not to expose the fetus to radiation.
 If an x-ray is necessary, precautions will be taken to minimize radiation exposure to the baby.
 See the Safety page for more information about pregnancy and x-rays.